Meditation for Vitality

 - Breathe slowly and deeply – Close your eyes softly.
 Begin by taking a few slow and deep breaths.
 Inhale with your nose and exhale out your nose.
 Don’t force your breathing; let it come naturally.
 Fill your lungs each time, your breaths will gradually become deeper and fuller.
 Count 6 times on the inhale and 6 on the exhale.

 - Focus – If you find your attention straying away from your breaths, just gently bring it back.
 It may happen many times.
 What’s important is to realize that you have wandered and to bring your attention back to where it should be.
 As you develop greater focus power, you will find it easier to concentrate.
-You can visualize a place such as the photo above, an emotion such as calm, or simply clear your mind completely.
+You can visualize a place that makes you feel calm or simply clear your mind completely.

-- Ending the session – When you are ready to end the session, open your eyes and stand up slowly.
+- Ending the session – When you are ready to end the session, open your eyes, and concentrate your awareness on transitioning into your next steps of the day.
+Take a deep breath in and up slowly.
 Stretch yourself and extend your increased awareness to your next activities.
 You can set a timer if you would like.
-There are meditation timers you can download or use you a watch.
+There are meditation timers you can download or can set an alarm.

 - Guided meditation – There are many types of guided meditation available.
-You can try podcasts, phone apps, or visit my YouTube channel for a playlist of meditation videos I compiled HERE.
+You can try podcasts, phone apps, or visit my YouTube channel for a playlist of meditation videos.

 - Choose your background sounds – You can meditate with light music, background sound, or total silence.
 Calming options are sounds of nature, instruments, or a fan.